tytydraco/yessleep/out/Ive_been_able_to_see_bad_intention_on_people_since_I_was_a_kid_I_still_couldnt_save_my_classmates_from_my_teacher_and_town.md

 My brain was suddenly in full control of my body.
 I took a step forwards, and then another and another until I was resting the palm of my hand on the thing’s metallic shell which hummed in response.
 “Hey, no touchy!
 Get me out of here!
 God, man, he’s done something fucked up to me.
 Does he have me like, tied down or something?
 I can’t feel my legs or arms.”

-I don’t think I words can describe what I felt at that moment.
+I don’t think words can describe what I felt at that moment.

 What I felt when I searched the room further—when I pulled open the mysterious door and found a toilet leaking bright red, and what my teacher had tried to stuff down it.
 I was screaming, and I couldn't stop myself.
 I didn’t care that I could get caught, that I might freak Kai out.